brac10/nest-python/README.md

 ## 1. Introduction

 This is a simple web app that talks to the Works with Nest API using Python and
-the Flask web framework.
-You'll use a Nest product to be accessed from the app.
+the Flask web framework on a Raspberry PI.

 —————————————————————————————————————